• Current students

 2. Examination regulations

-It is imperative that students familiarise themselves with the examination regulations and exam rules for E-Assessment information.
+It is imperative that students familiarise themselves with the examination regulations and Exam Rules 2024-2025 information.

 Back to Top